LatentOctopus/LatentOctopus.github.io/_posts/spirits/trickster/2022-11-03-trickster-opening1.md

 3 | 1, 2   |   5   |  5  |  5 |  6 | {{m}}3
 4 | 2, 3   |   6   |  3  |  6 |  8 | {{m}}3
 5 | 1, 2   |   6   |  6  |  6 |  9 | {{m}}4

+### Pros and cons

+Pros:

+- High CP, achieving 3 on turn 2 and 4 on turn 5 (or even turn 4 if lucky).

+Cons:

+- Very tight on Energy in early and mid game.
+  - Forced to take an early G4 unless lucky in Minor draw, which in turn means fewer G3.
+  - Extremely reliant on Energy from [[Let's see what happens]].
+  - Easily affected by Events.
+- Reclaim-looping can be boring.